Search

 Disclosure by all Individuals who Can Influence Content

-The American Geriatric Society strives to ensure that the information presented in its educational activities is balanced and fair and is not distorted by bias or influence.
-To this end, we require all planners, authors, presenters, and anyone else who is in a position to control the content of an education activity to complete a disclosure statement detailing all relevant financial relationships that may produce or may be perceived to produce a conflict of interest.
+The American Geriatrics Society strives to ensure that the information presented in its educational activities is balanced and fair and is not distorted by bias or influence.
+To this end, we require all planners, authors, presenters, and anyone else who is in a position to control the content of an education activity has disclosed to us all financial relationships, regardless of the amount, with ineligible companies within the past 24 months and under which we mitigate relevant financial relationships.

 Resolution of Conflict of Interest (COI)

-The American Geriatrics Society (AGS) was reaccredited with commendation by the Accreditation Council for Continuing Medical Education (ACCME) in 2010, and we are accredited through 2016.
-We continuously strive to ensure that the education activities planned and conducted by our faculty meet generally accepted ethical standards as codified by the ACCME, the Food and Drug Administration, and the American Medical Association's Guide for Gifts to Physicians.
+The American Geriatrics Society (AGS) was reaccredited by the Accreditation Council for Continuing Medical Education (ACCME) in 2022, and we are accredited through 2026.
+We continuously strive to ensure that the education activities planned and conducted by our faculty meet generally accepted ethical standards as codified by the ACCME, the Food and Drug Administration, and the American Medical Association.

 Policy for PHS-Funded Projects